 All students who plan to enroll in career/technical classes at D. A. Dorsey Technical College are encouraged to complete the Free Application for Federal Student Aid, (FAFSA), for the current school year.
 The federal school code for D. A. Dorsey Educational is 041646, and the application can be accessed at www.fafsa.gov.
 Students should complete a new FAFSA for each academic year.
 All financial aid at D. A. Dorsey is need-based assistance.
 For students to be eligible for federal financial aid, such as the Pell Grant, they must be enrolled in a career/technical program of 600 or more clock hours.
 For students to be eligible for District Financial Aid Programs (DFAP) and Fee Waiver they must be enrolled in a career/technical program offered at the school, aid is available on a limited basis and is need-based.
-Once a student becomes eligible for financial assistance deferments are given for tuition and some fees.
-Students are responsible for initially purchasing supplies and uniforms.
-For students to maintain all types of financial aid, they must meet Satisfactory Academic Performance (SAP) requirement.
+Once a student becomes eligible for financial aid, they must meet Satisfactory Academic Performance (SAP) requirement.
 Information regarding financial assistance is available in room 001-C